abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Functions and Subsets
 ---

-For each set and subset, no matter what they represent, we can define the function that maps each element of the subset to itself:
+For each set and subset, no matter what they represent, we can define a function (called the *image* of the subset) that maps each element of the subset to itself:

 ![Function from a smaller set to a bigger one](../01_set/function_small_big.svg)